umar-05/Digital-Logic/README.md

 ### Module 9: Shift Register

-In this course, I learned the basics of how computers function and its building blocks.
-I also got to learn how everyday machines work and gained a deeper understanding.
+---

+The Digital Logic course has helped me understand the basics of how computers work.
+I learned about binary numbers, Boolean algebra, and logic gates, which are the building blocks of digital systems.

+Designing circuits, like those used in calculators or memory systems, was challenging but very interesting.
+It was rewarding to see how these concepts are used in real-world applications.

+This course has improved my problem-solving skills and given me a strong foundation to build on in future subjects, especially those related to computer hardware and system design.